VitorTenor/school-web/README.md

 ## Setup

 Node version: *18.13.0*

-Connection with the back end, you can find the back end in the `https://github.com/VitorTenor/schoolApplicationReactWeb` Run the comand `npm i` to install the dependencies
+Necessary connection with the back end, you can find the back end in the `https://github.com/VitorTenor/schoolApplicationReactWeb`

+Run the comand `npm i` to install the dependencies

 For start the application in dev environment you have to execute that comand `npm run dev`.